Order-invariant measures on fixed causal sets: Extremal Order-Invariant Measures

 Therefore, $\mu_q$ satisfies the final condition given in Theorem~\ref{thm:equivalence}, and hence is extremal.

-Given any probability measure $\rho$ on $[0,1]$, define a probability measure $\mu_\rho$ by first choosing a random parameter $\chi$ according to $\rho$, then sampling according to $\mu_\chi$.
+Given any probability measure $\rho$ on $[0,1]$, define a probability measure $\mu_\rho$ by first choosing a random parameter $\chi \in [0,1]$ according to $\rho$, then sampling according to $\mu_\chi$.
 In other words, $\mu_\rho$ is a convex combination of the order-invariant measures $\mu_q$, so is also order-invariant.
 Suppose that $\rho$ is not a.s.\ constant, so that there is some $x$ such that $0 < p= \rho(\chi \le x) < 1$; we claim that $\mu_\rho$ is not extremal.
-As an illustration of Theorem~\ref{thm:equivalence}, we shall give several arguments to show this.
+There are several easy arguments to show this, based on the various conditions in Theorem~\ref{thm:equivalence}.